asimwe1/rust_chatapp/site/guide/01-upgrading.md

 Using the stable release channel ensures that _no_ breakages will occur when upgrading your Rust compiler or Rocket.
 That being said, Rocket continues to take advantage of features only present in the nightly channel.
-As a result, the development experience will be superior on nightly for the forseeable future.
+As a result, the development experience will be superior on nightly for the foreseeable future.
 For example, compiler diagnostics on `nightly` are more detailed and accurate:

 <details>